LAStools/LAStools/bin/lasground_new_README.txt

   LAS/LAZ file that can be used, for example, with the lascanopy or lasgrid tools or the pit-free canopy height model (CHM) algorithm.

-  Should lasground miss-behave try turning off some optimizations using the '-no_clean' or the '-no_bulge' flags.
+  Should lasground_new miss-behave try turning off some optimizations using the '-no_clean' or the '-no_bulge' flags.

   If there are too few points to do reliable ground classification